annestarley/ANNE-STARLEY/RESUME ADA Developer's Academy Application.md

 * Proficient in Microsoft Software: Word, Excel, Access, Power Point, Outlook
 * Skilled in Mathcad, MatLab, Maple, PuTTY, Igor, and Solid Works
 * Experienced in public speaking, presenting, and teaching.
+* Intro level experience with HTML, CSS, and Javascript.